JoelSusaya/BitBurnerTS/README.md

 ## How to use this project

-You can copy my repo and just delete the ts/ and js/ folders, which contain my scripts.
+You can copy my repo and just delete the contents of the ts/ and js/ folders, which contain my scripts.
 You don't want them.
+Write your own.

 Leave the types/ folder because it contains the types needed for the game.